Evolutionary Biology Lab

 Male antler flies are astonishingly aggressive: litigata translates roughly as 'bellicose'.
 On antlers, males form complex, highly structured aggregations.
 Some individuals defend stable territories, while others simply wander in search of females, which arrive on antlers to feed, mate and oviposit (Bonduriansky & Brooks 1998, 1999).
 In prime areas of the antler, near oviposition sites (cracks in the antler surface), males spend much of their time battling rival males.
 They even attack insects vastly larger than themselves.
 This video of an antler fly aggregation was created by Phil Savoie of the BBC-NHU.
 The photos below show male-male combat.

 Antler flies appear to engage in mutual mate choice, with both males and females rejecting some potential mates (Bonduriansky & Brooks 1998).
 Following copulation, the female expels and ingests much of the male's ejaculate, then inserts her ovipositor into minute cracks or pores in the antler surface and deposits her eggs.
 During oviposition, the male remains on the female's back and 'guards' her by warding off rival males with his wings (Bonduriansky & Brooks 1998b).
-Mating and ovipositing pairs are viciously attacked by single males, who attempt to dislodge the male and re-mate with the female (bottom left photo).
+Mating and ovipositing pairs are viciously attacked by single males, who attempt to dislodge the male and mate with the female (bottom left photo).
 Sometimes, several single males attack a female simultaneously (bottom right photo).
 Such wrestling matches can last for several minutes, and females and males can sustain serious injury.

 Antler flies face a wide array of predators on antlers, such as the lacewing larva (left) and spider (right) in the photos below.
 A predatory empidoid fly with raptorial forelelgs (Tachypeza sp.) also attacks antler flies.